 You can use the following resources to find a debt management program that makes sense for you:

 - National Foundation for Credit Counseling (NFCC) locator

 - U.S. Department of Justice (DOJ) list of approved credit counseling agencies

 A debt consolidation loan is a personal loan that you use to pay off other debts.
 It works by combining all of your debts into a single, larger debt that you then pay off monthly.
 This means your debt is transferred to a different lender who you’ll then make direct payments to.
 Similarly, you can also consolidate credit debt from multiple issuers with a single balance transfer card.

-You can apply for various debt consolidation methods through your bank, credit union or credit card company.
+You can apply for various debt consolidation methods through your bank, credit union, credit card company or other lender.
 The benefit of debt consolidation is that you can make your debt more manageable by combining it.
 This often helps you qualify for a better rate than what you would have been paying to each lender separately.
 Furthermore, debt consolidation can cut down on the collect calls you receive.

 Here are a few common ways to consolidate your debt: